 There are isn’t much more to see than the lighthouse – and some lovely views out to sea.
 If you’re into photography I would aim to get to Peggy’s Cove lighthouse Nova Scotia late afternoon for some lovely light.

 There are lots of different angles to play with and a few short walks around Peggy’s Cove.
 I didn’t eat at the general store/restaurant but it looked pretty good.
 The other option is to visit Peggy’s Cove on a day trip from Halifax.

 16. Mahone Bay

-The town is also known for its festivals.
-These include the Great Scarecrow Festival, the Classic boat Festival and the Father Christmas Festival.
+Mahone Bay Nova Scotia is also known for its festivals.
+These include the Great Scarecrow Festival, the Classic Boat Festival and the Father Christmas Festival.
 There are also loads of cute shops and cafes.
-If you are doing a day trip from Halifax to Peggy’s Cove most will include a stop at Mahone Bay.
+If you are doing a day trip from halifax to Peggy’s Cove, most will include a stop at Mahone Bay.

 Did I miss somewhere you know and love in Lunenburg?
 Drop me an email at [email protected] and I’ll look at including it.

 The closest international airport to Lunenburg is in Halifax.

 Lunenburg is approx. 75 minutes from Halifax airport.
 There are a couple of public transport options.
 The first is the Maritime Bus.
 This bus runs between Halifax and Lunenburg and has several daily departures.

 The second option is Alternative Routes.
 This is a hop on hop off bus that runs across Nova Scotia.
 It stops in Lunenburg at midday so you can stay the night.
 The bus runs throughout the summer months and then on a limited schedule in the winter.